Guide to Generating and Comparing 3D Protein Structures¶

 You should receive an email with the results in about 5 to 10 minutes.
 Alternatively, the submission page may redirect you directly to the results once processing is complete if you have the tab open.

-A detailed explanation of the DALI output can be found in the following guide:
+A detailed explanation of the DALI output can be found here:

 Whether through the page redirection or the email link, you will be taken to the DALI results page.
 From here, you can explore individual hits or download the full results table.